PenguinMod/PenguinMod-Docs/docs/development/extensions/api/serialization.md

 ## `serialize`

 The serialize function is a function that gets defined under the extension class.
 Using it, you're able to store any data under the project root.
 Whatever gets returned, gets stored.
-Generally,

 ```js
 var xPosition = 0;